Comparisons12 min read

 Which CRM has better AI features in 2026?

-Salesforce Einstein is still ahead.
-Einstein Copilot's generative AI capabilities are more mature and better integrated across the platform.
-Zoho's Zia has improved significantly and covers core use cases (lead scoring, anomaly detection, deal predictions) well enough for most teams.
-For bleeding-edge AI-driven sales ops, Einstein wins.
-For everyone else, Zia gets the job done.
+Salesforce Einstein still leads.
+Einstein Copilot's generative AI is more mature and better woven throughout the platform.
+Zoho's Zia has gotten significantly better and covers core use cases (lead scoring, anomaly detection, deal predictions) well enough for most teams.
+For cutting-edge AI-driven sales ops, Einstein wins.
+For everyone else, Zia does the job.

 How long does implementation take for each platform?

-Salesforce Enterprise implementations typically take 3-9 months for a proper enterprise deployment.
-Zoho CRM Enterprise usually runs 2-4 months.
-Both timelines depend heavily on data migration complexity, customization requirements, and whether you're using an implementation partner.
-Don't let anyone tell you either platform is a "plug and play" solution at enterprise scale — that's a sales pitch, not reality.
+Salesforce Enterprise implementations typically run 3-9 months for a solid enterprise deployment.
+Zoho CRM Enterprise usually takes 2-4 months.
+Both depend heavily on data migration complexity, customization needs, and whether you're using an implementation partner.
+And let's be clear: neither platform is "plug and play" at enterprise scale — that's just marketing talk.

 Can you migrate from Salesforce to Zoho CRM?

-Yes — Zoho offers dedicated migration tools and a migration team that will move contacts, accounts, deals, activities, and custom fields from Salesforce.
-The technical migration itself is manageable.
-The harder part is retraining teams and rebuilding custom workflows that your team has spent years getting used to.
-Budget 3-6 months for a full migration of an enterprise Salesforce instance.
-It's doable — several large organizations have done it successfully — but don't underestimate the change management piece.
-That's usually where migrations stall, not the data transfer itself.
+Yes — Zoho offers migration tools and a dedicated team to move contacts, accounts, deals, activities, and custom fields from Salesforce.
+The technical part is manageable.
+The harder part is getting your teams comfortable with new workflows and rebuilding customizations that everyone's been using for years.
+Budget 3-6 months for a full enterprise Salesforce migration.
+It's doable — plenty of large organizations have done it — but the change management piece is usually where things stall, not the data transfer itself.

 Tags